-NHS Continuing Care and FNC are not the same thing.
+NHS Continuing Healthcare and FNC are not the same thing.

-We have heard of several health authorities that routinely ‘assess’ for FNC first, as a matter of course, instead of assessing for full funding.
+We have heard of several CCGs that routinely ‘assess’ for FNC first, as a matter of course, instead of assessing for full Continuing Healthcare funding.
 The result?
 Families are left unaware that their relative may in fact be eligible for full funding, but is instead only receiving a small weekly allowance.